 What is the difference between a naturalized citizen and a natural-born citizen?

 A natural-born citizen is someone who was born in the United States or one of its territories, while a naturalized citizen is someone who was not born in the US but has gone through the process of becoming a citizen.

 What are the unexpected benefits of being a US citizen, compared to a Green Card holder, other than the right to vote?

 There are a number of benefits that come with being a US citizen, such as the ability to live and work in the US without fear of deportation, access to government benefits, and the ability to sponsor family members for green cards.

 Citizenship is a valuable asset that comes with a number of privileges and responsibilities.
 It can open up new opportunities, both professionally and personally, and provide stability for you and your family.

 What are the benefits of US citizenship for someone living elsewhere?

-One of the many benefits of obtaining a US citizenship is that it's a stable status.
+One of the many benefits of obtaining US citizenship is that it's a stable status.
 So, irrespective of where you choose to live, you'll still enjoy the benefits discussed above.
-But there are nuances and exceptions to be aware of, like the US immigration authorities revoke your naturalized citizenship or you do something that falls under the US's loss of nationality statute.
+But there are nuances and exceptions to be aware of, like the US immigration authorities revoking your naturalized citizenship, or you are doing something that falls under the US's loss of nationality statute.